-- vessels over 40 meters operating in the Atlantic (areas 27 and 34) due to the limited number of vessels and the confidentiality of the data; - part of the coastal vessels listed in the Fishing Fleet Register, which are not involved in commercial fishing and fish only used for own consumption.
+- Vessels over 40 meters operating in the Atlantic (areas 27 and 34) due to the limited number of vessels involved in the fishery and the confidentiality of the information. - Part of the coastal vessels listed in the Fishing Fleet Register, which are not involved in commercial fishing and obtained fish only used for own consumption.